JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 compute the sequence of assignments for a :math:`k`-folds repartitioning strategy.
-For example, the following code will assign the indices of 10 observations to as many partitions as it takes such that every validation partition contains approximately 2 observations.
+For example, the following code will assign the indices of 10 observations to as many partitions as it takes such that every validation subset contains approximately 2 observations.

 .. code-block:: jlcon